Open-Wide/owsi-nuxeo-commons/README.md

 ## How to

 These projects are not (yet) deployed to any public Maven Repository.
-Clone this repository and simply run `mvn install` to add the latest version of these projects to your local repository, then add the wanted Maven dependencies to your Nuxeo modules' POMs.
+Clone this repository (or download the sources [by tag](https://github.com/Open-Wide/openwide-nuxeo-commons/tags)) and simply run `mvn install` to add the latest version of these projects to your local repository.

+Then, add the desired Maven dependencies to your Nuxeo modules' POMs, and deploy the JARs to your Nuxeo setup the way you prefer (either manually, or through a Marketplace assembly of your modules).

 ## Licensing